Logo

 Founder & President

-I founded Tech 4 Now, a youth-led 501(c)(3) nonprofit organization that bridges the generational digital divide by providing free technology education and resources in English and Spanish to children and seniors.
-I secured federal 501(c)(3) status, built the website, and to date, we have served 800+ kids and seniors across 6 countries and raised $5,000+ in donations.
-I created the Kids Learn Tech program to teach coding (JavaScript, Python), internet safety, and digital literacy to kids ages 8–12, and launched the Seniors Learn Tech program to bring the same curriculum to older adults.
-Our programs are currently active in libraries, schools, and community centers in Florida, New York, and across Latin America.
-I developed the curriculum, led outreach, recruited volunteers, and coordinated community partnerships.
+Founded a youth-led 501(c)(3) nonprofit organization dedicated to bridging the generational digital divide by providing free technology education and resources in English and Spanish to children and seniors.
+Led the full setup of the organization and secured federal 501(c)(3) status.
+Created the Kids Learn Tech program to teach coding and internet safety to children ages 8–12, and launched the Seniors Learn Tech program to bring the same curriculum to older adults.
+Both programs include instruction in Python, JavaScript, internet safety, and digital literacy.
+To date, Tech 4 Now has served 1,000+ children and seniors in 6 countries and raised $5,000+ in donations.
+The organization is supported by Google, Microsoft, OpenAI, Anthropic, Canva, HP, Dell, and Lenovo.
+Programs are currently active in libraries, schools, and community centers in Florida, New York, and across Latin America.
+Built and maintain the organization's website, developed the curriculum, and lead outreach, volunteer recruitment, and community partnerships.

 Data Science and Computational Biology Lab (University of Miami)